braze-inc/braze-docs/_docs/_partners/message_personalization/dynamic_content/playable.md

 | Requirement | Description |
 | ----------- | ----------- |
 | Playable Account | A Playable account is required to take advantage of this partnership.
-If you do not already have a Playable account, sign up [here][signup].
+If you do not already have a Playable account, sign up [here](https://signup.playable.video).
 Video Content | Upload video files to Playable or provide video URLs from websites like Facebook, Instagram, YouTube, X (formerly Twitter), TikTok, and more. |
 {: .reset-td-br-1 .reset-td-br-2}